CogsAndGears/config-nvim/README.md

 # Neovim Configuration

 This directory contains the plugin and user configuration files used by NeoVim to manage and install plugins.
+The `vim` directory contains standard .vimrc and other settings files for core vim.

 # Updating plugin configuration